Manevolent/jbot-discord/README.md

 This is the reference implementation of the **Discord** platform for **Manebot**, my multi-platform (where platform means chat platform) chatbot framework.
 You can use this plugin to get Manebot to interact with Discord.
 The integration is completely seamless; simply install the Discord plugin to Manebot, associate it with a bot user, and watch your existing plugins/features auto-magically work on the Discord platform!

-The support for the Discord Bot API is excellently and efficiently provided through **JDA**.
+The support for the Discord Bot API is excellently and efficiently provided through **JDA**: https://github.com/DV8FromTheWorld/JDA

 ## Manebot